DmitryYurov/SAM2ONNX/README.md

 # SAM2ONNX
-A set of scripts to export Segment-Anything into ONNX format together with the image encoder
+This repo is a set of utilities for exporting Segment-Anything into ONNX format together with the image encoder.
+On top of that one can find here an example of using the model in a C++ application with OpenCV and OpenVINO

 ## Overview